UrbanInstitute/nccs/_resources/sector-brief-2010.md

 ---
 title: 2010 Nonprofit Sector in Brief
-description: Annual reports on the state of the nonprofit sector.
+description: The 2010 Sector Brief discusses trends in the number and finances of 501(c)(3) public charities and key findings on two important resources for the nonprofit sector: private charitable contributions and volunteering.
 date: 2010-09-14
 featured: false
 featuredOrder: 3